Can I Use a Heating Pad While Pregnant?

 Q4: Can I use a heating pad during pregnancy second trimester?

 A: Using a heating pad during the second trimester of pregnancy is generally considered safe.
 However, it's important to keep the heat on a low setting and limit use to short periods.
+Do not let yourself get too hot when using.

 Q5: Can a heating pad cause birth defects?